 Encourage self-care strategies

-You can encourage the patient to use self-care strategies that can help moods to pass quicker and reduce the chances of becoming entrenched.
+You can encourage the patient to use self-care strategies that can help moods to pass quicker and reduce the chances of them becoming entrenched.

 Some useful self-care strategies